Postfuhramt: Postfuhramt present–day

 Between 1997 and 2001 changing public art exhibitions took place in the property of the Postfuhramt.
 In 1998–1999, the 1st Berlin Biennale was hosted at the Postfuhramt, as well as other locations in Berlin.
 In 2001, artist HA Schult created his work, Love Letters Building by covering the front of the Postfuhramt with hundreds of thousands of love letters.
 The Berlinische Galerie was intended to occupy the building but they could not find financing for the building restoration needed.

 In 2005, Israeli investor Adi Keizman, the husband of Ofra Strauss, bought the building from Deutsche Post for 13.5 million euros in hopes of converting the Postfuramt into an internationally known art space and partner with local galleries.
 After a period of vacancy, the first exhibition was held in summer 2006 with a partnership with C/O Berlin gallery.
 The gallery was given 26,910 square feet (2500 square meters) of exhibition space and was required to pay a "culture rent" and have a minimum number of paying customers to stay active in the space.
 However by 2012, the partnership with C/O Berlin officially ended, after a few deadline extensions.

-By August 2012, the European manufacturer of medical technology, Biotronik purchased the building, without an explanation to the buildings future use.
+By August 2012, the European manufacturer of medical technology Biotronik purchased the building, without owing an explanation about the building's future use.
+After extensive renovation, the company is now using the space as a conference and education center for pacemakers.